-We also have plans to use the WEAVE integral field spectrographs (mIFU and LIFU) in relatively under-subscribed weather conditions, to study individual sources in more detail, and in doing so build on the broad picture that will be produced by the MOS survey.
-Using the WEAVE mIFUs in low-resolution mode, we will obtain resolved spectroscopy of around 1000 bright background sources identified in the WL-Wide tier, and which have foreground neighbours that appear close in projection.
-This sample will enable us to identify absorption systems in the line of sight, and allow the study of the properties of the extended neutral gas reservoirs.
+We also have plans to use the WEAVE integral-field spectrographs (mIFU and LIFU) in relatively under-subscribed weather conditions to study individual sources in more detail and, in doing so, build on the broad picture that will be produced by the MOS survey.
+Using the WEAVE mIFUs in LR mode, we will obtain resolved spectroscopy of around 1000 bright background sources identified in the WL-Wide tier, and which have foreground neighbours that appear close in projection.
+This sample will enable us to identify absorption systems in the line of sight, and allow for the study of the properties of the extended neutral gas reservoirs.
 These reservoirs can only be detected in absorption against a bright background continuum source, but they play a critical role in fueling star formation \citep[e.g.][]{maddox2015,dutta2017}.
-We will also use the LIFU in high-resolution mode to study the details of AGN feedback in nearby cluster cores, including the relationship between the radio jets, the intracluster medium and the central cluster galaxy.
-Using the LIFU in HR mode, we will revisit the same targets as often as the conditions and WEAVE \scheduler\ allow, building increasingly sensitive data-cubes.
-With this data set, we can conduct the best-yet study of the $10^6\,\mathrm{K}$ plasma probed by coronal lines (revealing the cooling in action), as well as the kinematics of the ionised gas, and deconstruct the stellar population in these local analogues of starburst galaxies containing powerful AGN at $z > 1$.
+We will also use the LIFU in HR mode to study the details of AGN feedback in nearby cluster cores, including the relationship between the radio jets, the intracluster medium and the central cluster galaxy.
+We will revisit the same targets as often as the conditions and WEAVE \scheduler\ allow, building increasingly sensitive data-cubes.
+With this data set, we can conduct the best-yet study of the $10^6\,\mathrm{K}$ plasma probed by coronal lines (revealing the cooling in action), as well as the kinematics of the ionized gas, and deconstruct the stellar population in these local analogues of starburst galaxies containing powerful AGNs at $z > 1$.

 The scope of WEAVE-LOFAR is unprecedented, and it is therefore all but guaranteed that the WEAVE-LOFAR survey will also discover some wholly unexpected phenomena within the rich legacy data set that it will produce.